-Rolling up your sleeve to get a flu shot may also significantly reduce your risk of being diagnosed with Alzheimer’s disease, according to new research.
+Rolling up your sleeve to get a flu shot may also significantly reduce your risk of being diagnosed with Alzheimer’s disease, according to recent research.

-Those who have received at least one flu shot during their lifetime are 40% less likely to be diagnosed with Alzheimer’s over a period of four years than those who have not been vaccinated, according to a study out of UTHealth Houston and published in the Journal of Alzheimer’s Disease.
+Those who have received at least one flu shot during their lifetime are 40% less likely to be diagnosed with Alzheimer’s than those who have not been vaccinated, according to a study out of UTHealth Houston and published in the Journal of Alzheimer’s Disease.

 The study included a large sample of U.S. adults ages 65 and older — nearly 2 million — split evenly between those who had been vaccinated and those who had not.

-About 5.1% of flu-vaccinated patients were found to have developed Alzheimer’s disease at four-year follow-up appointments, according to researchers.
-That compares to 8.5% of non-vaccinated patients.
+About 5.1% of flu-vaccinated patients were found to have developed Alzheimer’s disease at four-year follow-up appointments, according to researchers, compared with 8.5% of non-vaccinated patients.

 The study builds on earlier research that found a possible link between flu vaccination and reduced risk of Alzheimer’s.